Limiting mixed Hodge structures associated to I-surfaces with simple elliptic singularities: -semistable models and their deformation theory

-Both vertical arrows are surjective.
-Thus we only need to check that the map from the kernel of the left hand vertical arrow to $\Big(\bigoplus_iH^1(Z_i; T_{Z_i}(-\log D_i))\Big)^{\ddagger}$ is an isomorphism.
-This follows from Theorem~\ref{KSmap1}. \end{proof}
+Both vertical arrows are surjective, and by definition and by Theorem~\ref{KSmap1}, the kernel of the right hand vertical arrow is $\Big(\bigoplus_iH^1(Z_i; T_{Z_i}(-\log D_i))\Big)^{\ddagger}$.
+By the discussion before the statement of Theorem~\ref{lochatT} and Theorem~\ref{KSmap1}, there is an exact sequence